 We produce organic charcoal from regular agricultural waste.
 This includes stems and leaves from cotton, sugar cane, corn, wheat, and rice.

 Material is collected, chopped, and dried before turning it into valuable charcoal.

 How it Works

 When the organic waste reaches our production facility, it is processed through an industrial woodchopper and shifted to a drying area.
-The dried material is converted in ovens into carbonised charcoal lumps.
-The lumps are ground down into charcoal powder and mixed with organic starch made from corn flour.
+The dried material is converted in ovens into carbonized charcoal lumps.
+The lumps are ground down into a charcoal powder and mixed with organic starch made from corn flour.

 The mixed material is fed into the briquetting machine to make the charcoal briquettes.
 These briquettes are dried and packaged.

 Finished charcoal briquettes are packaged in easy-to-use boxes and bags of 2.5, 5, 10, and 15 Kg.

 With just a spark, the easily ignited Black Gold Charcoal Briquettes are producing an even and long-lasting fire.